CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; (1)  The Initial Development Team intends for the network on which the Token functions to reach Network Maturity within three years of the date of the first sale of Tokens;

-&ensp; &ensp; (2)  Disclosures required under paragraph (b) of this section must be made available on a freely accessible public website.
+&ensp; &ensp; (2)  Disclosures required under paragraph (b) of this section must be made available on a freely accessible public website or blockchain.

 &ensp; &ensp; (3)  The Token must be offered and sold for the purpose of facilitating access to, participation on, or the development of the network.